 - Jurisdictional temporary COVID-19 provisions (if applicable)

-If you wish to terminate an employee, please contact your CFIB business counsellor to discuss your situation and find out your rights and obligations.
+If you wish to terminate an employee, please contact your CFIB business advisor to discuss your situation and find out your rights and obligations.

 While there are many reasons why an employee may be unable or unwilling to return to work, the most common are fear of getting sick and caring for/living with a dependent or at-risk demographic (child or parent).